electron-userland/electron-builder/docs/configuration/linux.md

 {% include "/generated/appimage-options.md" %}

+## Debian Package Options

+The top-level [deb](configuration.md#Configuration-deb) key contains set of options instructing electron-builder on how it should build Debian package.

+{% include "/generated/DebOptions.md" %}

+All `LinuxTargetSpecificOptions` can be also specified in the `deb` to customize Debian package.

-## APK, FreeBSD, Pacman, P5P and RPM Options
+## `LinuxTargetSpecificOptions` APK, FreeBSD, Pacman, P5P and RPM Options
+<a name="LinuxTargetSpecificOptions"></a>

 The top-level `apk`, `freebsd`, `pacman`, `p5p` and `rpm` keys contains set of options instructing electron-builder on how it should build corresponding Linux target.